 Micah joined Watsi on September 26th, 2014.
-Seven years ago, Micah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Micah's most recent donation traveled 8,700 miles to support Erick, an active and helpful 7-year-old student from Tanzania, to fund clubfoot repair surgery so he can walk without difficulty.
+Eight years ago, Micah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Micah's most recent donation traveled 8,700 miles to support Samwel, an 11-month-old baby boy from Tanzania, to fund clubfoot repair so that he can learn to walk and play without pain.

 Micah has funded healthcare for 103 patients in 11 countries.